-Bronchodilators are medications that relax the bronchiolar muscles and improve airflow.
+Bronchodilators are medications that relax the bronchial muscles and improve airflow.
 Bronchodilators are available as inhalers in both metered dose form and powder inhalers, and through nebulizer machines (they convert a liquid to aerosol).

 Steroids can also be used to treat emphysema.
 Your doctor may prescribe corticosteroids in an inhaler form.
 Corticosteroids relieve symptoms by reducing inflammation.

 Many people who have emphysema will eventually need to use an oxygen treatment every day.
 As the disease progresses, the need for oxygen often increases.
 Some will eventually require oxygen all the time.

 Not everyone with emphysema requires the large mobile tank often associated with oxygen supplementation.
 A much lighter and more portable device called a concentrator can extract oxygen from the air and convert it for use.

-Some people with emphysema may qualify for surgery to reduce lung volume, which helps to decrease symptoms.
+Some people with emphysema may qualify for surgery to reduce lung volume.
+Reducing lung volume helps to decrease symptoms.
 This surgery is generally not performed on older adults due to health risks.

-In addition to exercise, you may be encouraged to interact with other people who have emphysema during these sessions.
+In addition to breathing exercises, you may be encouraged to interact with other people who have emphysema during these sessions.
 This can help build confidence and increase overall well-being.

 Some herbs can interfere with medications you’re taking and cause complications or make your medications less effective.
 You should always talk to your doctor before you start any alternative therapies.

-There is no permanent cure for emphysema.
+No permanent cure exists for emphysema.
 Treatments can only manage symptoms or slow the prognosis of the disease.
 Quitting smoking is one of the best things you can do to help manage your symptoms.